PixelTheater/DodecaRGB-firmware/README.md

 DodecaRGB V2 is a modular, high-resolution programmable blinky gadget that was made for the hacker community, especially for coders that want to do spherical animations.
 Typically, this is quite hard - you either need to make a spinning POV globe, or wire up custom solutions - not to mention power and performance challenges.

-This project aims to create a standard platform for resolution-indpendent animations based on spherical models.
+This project aims to create a standard platform for resolution-indpendent animations based on spherical models (a developing library here called [PixelTheater](docs/PixelTheater.md)).
 DodecaRGB V2 is the second iteration of this platform, and serves as a reference implementation.

 The firmware, 3d models and tooling are open source and free to use and modify.
 The hardware PCBs will are planned as a kit for 2025, which will include most of the parts needed to 3d print and assemble your own.